 If you decide to continue in this study, you will need to be seen in the clinic about twice a year (about once every 6 months) for up to 7 years.
 These study visits will last about 1.5 hours.
 At every clinic visit, you will be asked to answer questions about your health and any medications you are or have been taking, and some blood will be collected.
-You will also be asked questions about how well you are taking your anti-HIV medications, and any falls you may have experienced (excluding the entry visit).
+You will also be asked questions about how well you are taking your anti-HIV medications.
+After your entry visit, you will be asked questions about how you are feeling, if you have been hospitalized recently, and any falls you may have experienced.
 Information related to your health or medications will be taken from your medical charts when available.